AlarmedEwe/AlarmedEwe/README.md

 ## Greetings, humanoid beings.
 I'm Guilherme and I come in peace. 🚀👽

-I am a programming and development enthusiast in all forms.
+I am a programming and development enthusiast in all ways.

 My heart, I admit, lies in game development, but I also have a huge fondness for cross-platform application development based on web technologies.